-The MR8518/8518 is easy to install.
+The MRx18 is easy to install.
 Also, a web-based Graphical User Interface (GUI) simplifies commissioning and configuring the equipment.
 The RF link (donor) towards the base station is typically fed from an outdoor antenna while the coverage area is fed by an indoor antenna.

-The MR8518/8518 supports two segments within the 850 MHz frequency band.
-The segments are equipped with a fixed bandwidth filter that are tailored for applications where Band A and Band AE or Band B and BE are to be amplified.
+The MRx18 supports two segments within the 850 MHz frequency band.
+As for the main unit MR8518/8518 the segments are equipped with a fixed bandwidth filter that are tailored for applications where Band A and Band AE or Band B and BE are to be amplified.
 However, the filters can be shifted within the 850 MHz frequency band by changing the start frequency.
+Regarding the extension cabinet of the MR1918/1918 the segments have variable bandwidths.